MUS SELF-FUNDED WORKERS' COMPENSATION PROGRAM

 In most cases, an employee returns to work shortly after receiving the necessary medical care and contact with the workers' compensation team is minimal.
 MUS also provides Stay-at-Work/Return-to-Work Assistance to facilitate the restoration of health and minimize disruption by reintegrating the worker to the same position or to a temporary transitional position within the employee’s current physical capabilities as soon as possible.

-from work.
-Regular communication throughout the team is especially important in
+work.
+Regular communication throughout the team is especially important in these

-these more complex cases.
-Indemnity benefits may be available to employees medically required to take time off work.
+more complex cases.
+Partial Wage Loss Benefits may be available to employees medically required to take time off work.